 05.09 Authority to Approve Changes to the ISFSI or DCSS .
 Effective with a rule change that became effective April 5, 2001, licensees, vendors and CoC holders are all authorized by the provisions of 10 CFR 72.48 to make changes to the ISFSI or DCSS described in the SAR, to approve changes to procedures described in the SAR, or to perform tests or experiments not described in the SAR without prior NRC approval.

 05.10 Enforcement Action Follow-up.
 If a licensee has open items resulting from traditional enforcement including violations, deviations, Confirmatory Action Letters (CALs), Confirmatory Orders, and Confirmatory Orders associated with the Alternative Dispute Resolution (ADR) process, inspectors should review the open items and status.
-Any in-office or on-site inspection or follow-up review should be conducted in accordance with IP 92702, Followup on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Orders, and Alternative Dispute Resolution Confirmatory Orders.
+Any in-office or on-site inspection or follow-up review should be conducted in accordance with IP 92702, Followup on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, Confirmatory Orders, and Alternative Dispute Resolution Confirmatory Orders.

 Review of Open Allegations.
 Inspectors (SFST and region-based) shall review all open allegations pertaining to areas which they will be inspecting as part of their inspection preparation.
 The purpose of this review is to allow the inspectors to become aware of concerns in the areas which they may be inspecting.
 Inspectors shall not document performance of their allegation review in inspection reports.
 Inspectors shall contact the NMSS or regional allegation coordinator, as appropriate, when issues similar to the ones identified in the open allegations are found in order to determine what inspections, if any, should be performed.